dev-academy-programme/curriculum/concepts/problem-solving/README.md

 For example, say you can’t figure out how to get the last element out of a javascript array.
 Feeling foolish, you try googling “get last thing in array javascript” - this actually returns perfectly valid results.

-If you have an error message that is more specific than "undefined is not a function", try searching on that too
+If you have an error message that is more specific than "undefined is not a function", try searching on that too.
+Make sure you search a generic part of the error message.

 It has been said that programming is being paid to be frustrated and confused.
 So good luck with your problem solving!